 Chapter IV of Part 1 of the 3rd book of Federal Code of Civil Procedure No. 11 (1992) provides for the execution of foreign judgments, orders, and documents as follows:

-Article 235 i.
+i.
 Judgments and orders issued in a foreign country may be ordered for execution and implementation within UAE under the same conditions provided for the execution of judgments and orders in the law of that foreign state. ii.
 Petition for execution of orders shall be filed in the Court of First Instance, where the execution for the jurisdiction is sought.
-Execution shall be ordered only if: a) the UAE courts have jurisdiction over the dispute and the rendering foreign court had such jurisdiction under its law and international laws.
+Execution shall be ordered only if: a) the UAE courts have jurisdiction over the dispute and the rendering of the foreign court had such jurisdiction under its law and international laws.

-b) the foreign judgment or order was rendered by a competent court in that state and by its law. c) the parties to the proceedings on which the foreign judgment was rendered were duly summoned and represented. d) the judgment or order have obtained an absolute degree by law of the rendering court. e) the foreign judgment does not conflict or contradict with any judgment or an order previously rendered by a court in the UAE and does not violate any moral code or public order.
+b) the foreign judgment or order was rendered by a competent court in that state and by its law. c) the parties to the proceedings on which the foreign judgment was rendered were duly summoned and represented. d) the judgment or order have obtained an absolute degree by the law of the rendering court. e) the foreign judgment does not conflict or contradict with any judgment or an order previously rendered by a court in the UAE and does not violate any moral code or public order.